h-seo-n/front-small-demos/README.md

 * also built while taking Nomadcoder's basic react course

 ## Online photo exhibition
-My nost aesthetic html yet, view at the following link : <a href="https://hseon-summer-exhibition.vercel.app/">Exhibition link</a>
+My most aesthetic html yet, view at the following link : <a href="https://hseon-summer-exhibition.vercel.app/">Exhibition link</a>

 ## Super-converter ⚡️
 * try at this <a href="https://super-converter-react.vercel.app/">link</a>